-- 103.1 An Extra-legal Vehicle or Load shall not operate or move on a State Highway, except by permit as provided in the Rules.
-The Department may, upon application in writing and Good Cause being shown therefore, issue a single-trip, a special, or an annual Transport Permit authorizing the Applicant to operate or move an Extra-legal Vehicle or Load of a size or weight exceeding the Legal Limits established by or otherwise not in conformity with §42-4-501 through §42-4-509 C.R.S.
-All permits shall be issued at the discretion of the Department, as provided in §42-4-510 C.R.S.
-All Extra-legal permits issued by the Department are valid for nondivisible Vehicles or Loads only, unless otherwise specified in this rule. - 103.2 In the permit, the Department may: - 103.2.1 Limit the number of trips or establish seasonal or other time limitations of operation; - 103.2.2 Limit or prescribe other conditions of operation when necessary to protect the safety of Highway users, the efficient movement of traffic, or the State Highways from undue damage; - 103.2.3 Require security to compensate for any injury; - 103.2.4 Prescribe conditions necessary for the proper administration and enforcement of the extra-legal permit program. - 103.3 The Permittee shall be responsible for compliance with: - 103.3.1 All terms and conditions in the Rules; - 103.3.2 All terms and conditions in the permit; - 103.3.3 All other applicable legal requirements, including the Commercial Vehicle Rules. - 103.4 The Permittee shall be responsible for the safe movement of the Extra-legal Vehicle or Load. - 103.5 The Department will provide a copy, either paper or electronic, of the Rules and, as appropriate, the Bridge Weight Limit Map, the Pilot Escort and Oversize Restriction Map, and the Height Restriction Map to each Applicant for an annual permit, when the permit is granted.
+- 103 General Provisions - 103.1 An Extra-legal Vehicle or Load shall not operate or move on a State Highway, except by permit as provided in the Rules.
+The Department may, upon submission of an application in writing, by facsimile, or by electronic means and Good Cause being shown therefore, issue a single-trip, a special, or an annual Transport Permit authorizing the Applicant to operate or move an Extra-legal Vehicle or Load of a size or weight exceeding the Legal Limits established by or otherwise not in conformity with § 42-4-501 through §42-4-509, C.R.S.
+All permits shall be issued at the discretion of the Department, as provided in §42-4-510, C.R.S. - 103.1.1 All Extra-legal permits issued by the Department are valid for Nondivisible Vehicles or Loads only, unless otherwise specified in this rule. - 103.1.2 As directed by § 42-4-504(1), C.R.S., the legal Vehicle Height limit of fourteen feet six inches shall apply to Vehicles, unladen or with Load, on all Highways within the Department's jurisdiction.
+This legal Vehicle limit does not apply to Vehicles travelling on Highways where there are overhead Highway structures that limit the vertical clearance to a lesser Height.
+The vertical clearances and locations of said structures may be found at www.coloradodot.info/business/permits/truckpermits. - 103.2 In the permit, the Department may: - 103.2.1 Limit the number of trips or establish seasonal or other time limitations of operation; - 103.2.2 Limit or prescribe other conditions of operation when necessary to protect the safety of Highway users, the efficient movement of traffic, or the State Highways from undue damage; - 103.2.3 Require security to compensate for any injury: - 103.2.4 Prescribe conditions necessary for the proper administration and enforcement of the extra-legal permit program. - 103.3 The Permittee shall be responsible for compliance with: - 103.3.1 All terms and conditions in the Rules; - 103.3.2 All terms and conditions in the permit; - 103.3.3 All other applicable legal requirements, including the Commercial Vehicle Rules. - 103.4 The Permittee shall be responsible for the safe movement of the Extra-legal Vehicle or Load. - The Department will publish an electronic copy of the Rules on its website along with the Bridge Weight Limit Map, the Pilot Escort and Oversize Restriction Map, and the Height Restriction Map.